utcs356/sp25/_pages/4_congestion_flow_control.md

 UT_TCP_ADDR=127.0.0.1 UT_TCP_PORT=8000 ./client
 ```

-We expect server and client to finish communications successfully after a few seconds.
+We expect the server and the client to finish communications successfully after a few seconds.
 You can check the correctness of data transmission using the following command:
 (We expect no outputs to appear.
 The command will print out messages when the files are different.)